Gainesville Truck Accident Attorneys

 What Is the Statute of Limitations on Truck Accident Lawsuits in Florida?

-After a truck accident, you have just four years to file your claim in court.
+After a truck accident, you have just two years to file your claim in court.
 If someone you love passed away, and you wish to file a wrongful death lawsuit, you have just two years from the date of death to do so.
 In any case, if you miss the filing deadline, and the statute of limitations expires, the court will almost certainly dismiss your case.

-We encourage you to act quickly, as two to four years is not very long when it comes to investigating and litigating your case.
+We encourage you to act quickly, as two years is not very long when it comes to investigating and litigating your case.
 The sooner our Gainesville truck accident lawyers can begin reviewing the details of your case, the sooner we can start fighting for the justice you deserve.

 Personalized Advice & Concierge Level Experience